-Performance outcomes Acceptable outcomes Clearing to reasonably avoid and minimise impacts PO1 Clearing only occurs where the applicant has demonstrated that the development has first reasonably avoided, and then reasonably minimised the impacts of development.
+Performance outcomes Acceptable outcomes

+Clearing to reasonably avoid and minimise impacts

+PO1 Clearing only occurs where the applicant has demonstrated that the development has first reasonably avoided, and then reasonably minimised the impacts of development.
 No acceptable outcome is prescribed.

-Clearing on land in particular circumstances PO2 Clearing in an area must not be inconsistent with or impact on any of the following unless a better environmental outcome can be achieved: No acceptable outcome is prescribed.
-(1) a declared area, or (2) an exchange area, or (3) unlawfully cleared area, or (4) a restoration notice, or (5) an enforcement notice under the Sustainable Planning Act 2009 issued for a vegetation clearing offence, or (6) a compliance notice containing conditions about the restoration of vegetation, or (7) a Land Act notice, or (8) a trespass notice if the trespass related act under the Land Act 1994 for the notice is the clearing of vegetation on the relevant land, or (9) an area on a PMAV shown to be category A where the chief executive of the VMA reasonably believes that a vegetation clearing offence is being, or has been, committed in relation to the area.
-Clearing on land that is an environmental offset area PO3 Clearing on land that contains an existing environmental offset is consistent with the delivery plan or agreement for the environmental offset area.
-AO3.1 Clearing is consistent with the offset delivery plan or agreement for the environmental offset area.
-OR AO3.2 An additional environmental offset is provided that is consistent with
+Clearing on land in particular circumstances

+PO2 Clearing in an area must not be inconsistent with or impact on any of the following unless a better environmental outcome can be achieved: No acceptable outcome is prescribed.

+(1) a declared area, or

+(2) an exchange area, or

+(3) unlawfully cleared area, or

+(4) a restoration notice, or

+(5) an enforcement notice under the Sustainable Planning Act 2009 issued for a vegetation clearing offence, or (6) a compliance notice containing conditions about the restoration of vegetation, or (7) a Land Act notice, or (8) a trespass notice if the trespass related act under the Land Act 1994 for the notice is the clearing of vegetation on the relevant land, or (9) an area on a PMAV shown to be category A where the chief executive of the VMA reasonably believes that a vegetation clearing offence is being, or has been, committed in relation to the area.

+Clearing on land that is an environmental offset a orea

+-

+PO3 Clearing on land that contains an existing A03.1 Clearing is consistent with the offset delivery plan or agreement for the

-Performance outcomes Acceptable outcomes Editor's note: Environmental offset agreements may also be described as an 'agreed delivery arrangement' or 'delivery agreement'.
-Clearing should be consistent with any agreement however described. the relevant Queensland Environmental Offsets Policy.
+Performance outcomes Acceptable outcomes environmental offset is consistent with the delivery plan or agreement for the environmental offset area.
+Editor's note: Environmental offset agreements may also be described as an 'agreed delivery arrangement' or 'delivery agreement'.
+Clearing should be consistent with any agreement however described. environmental offset area.
+OR AO3.2 An additional environmental offset is provided that is consistent with the relevant Queensland Environmental Offsets Policy.
 No clearing of vegetation as a result of the material change of use or reconfiguration of a lot PO4 Clearing as a result of the material change of use or reconfiguration of a lot will not occur.
 No acceptable outcome is prescribed.
-Clearing that could already be done under an exemption PO5 All clearing is limited to clearing that could be done under an exemption for the purpose of the development (as prescribed under Schedule 24, Parts 1 and 2 of the Sustainable Planning Regulation 2009) prior to the material change of use application being approved.
+Clearing that could already be done under an exe mption PO5 All clearing is limited to clearing that could be done under an exemption for the purpose of the development (as prescribed under Schedule 24, Parts 1 and 2 of the Sustainable Planning Regulation 2009) prior to the material change of use application being approved.
 No acceptable outcome is prescribed.